rlee32/lbm_matlab/README.md

 # lbm_matlab
-Lattice Boltzmann Method (LBM) codes in MATLAB for educational purposes, based on the textbook by A. A. Mohamad.
+Lattice Boltzmann Method (LBM) codes in MATLAB for educational purposes, based on codes in the textbook by A. A. Mohamad.